 We hope to publish manuscripts that are innovative and ground breaking and that address issues likely to interest a wide range of scientists in the field.
 Before submitting a manuscript, ask yourself the following question (which we encourage reviewers to use in evaluating manuscripts): “If you’re a ‘specialty area-A’ psychologist, do the findings reported in the manuscript represent some of the best and most exciting work in specialty area-A, the sort of results that you’d be excited to mention to your colleagues in specialty areas B, C, and D or colleagues in areas related to psychology?”
 If the answer is “no,” then a specialty journal is probably a more appropriate outlet.

 Psychological Science has long had the policy that resubmission is by invitation only.
 In other words, you should submit a revised version only when the action editor’s decision letter explicitly indicated that he or she would like to consider a revised manuscript.
 Uninvited revisions are usually declined immediately.

 This policy may seem harsh, but it is essential given the number of manuscripts submitted to Psychological Science.
 That is, of the (approximately) 2,600 manuscripts that were declined in 2011 after initial or extended review, most of them could have been improved by some combination of rewriting, additional analyses, or additional data.
 But the editorial team simply could not manage 2,600+ revised manuscripts on top of the 3,000 new submissions that were received.

-The version that was submitted may be placed on the web or with the university repository immediately; 12 months after publication, you may do this with the final, accepted version of the article.
+The version that was submitted may be placed on your personal or department website or with the university repository at any time; upon acceptance, you may do this with the final, accepted version of the article.
 You may not post the final published PDF.

 Note that authors who wish to pay for immediate public availability of their paper in order to comply with NIH or other funder mandates may use the SAGE Choice option, in which case SAGE will complete the necessary repository deposits on their behalf.